Burglary Vs. Robbery

 Many people get burglary and robbery confused.

 While they are similar crimes, they carry different penalties and entail other elements.
-Robbery can occur during the crime of burglary.
+Robbery can occur during the violent crime of burglary.

 While burglary involves unlawful entry into a structure, robbery pertains to how a person obtains the property they want.
 Robbery uses force or fear to get someone else’s property or facilitate an escape.

 For example, let’s say a person enters a convenience store with the intent to steal from the cash register.
 At this point, they are in the process of burglary.
-However, once they pull a weapon on the cashier to intimidate them into giving them money, it also becomes a robbery.
+However, once they pull a deadly weapon on the cashier to intimidate them into giving them money, it also becomes a robbery.

 A suspect can get charged with both crimes in the same instance.
 Both robbery and burglary are serious crimes and carry the consequences of a Class B felony.